woolimi/darkly/13_brute_force/Resources/README.md

 /index.php?page=signin&username=any_id&password=any_password&Login=Login#
 ```

 In many case, administration id is `admin`, so let's try brute force attack with it.
-To execute attack, `bruteforce.sh [server_ip]`
+To execute attack, `sh getflag.sh [server_ip]`

 ## Vulnerability
 Guessable id and password are vulnarable by brute force attack.